 Learn more about our ranking as the top pediatric hospital here.

 The surgeons in the department of Oral and Maxillofacial Surgery at Boston Children's Hospital provide a full range of surgical services for your child - and compassionate support for you and your family.

 Our oral surgeons frequently work in conjunction with our orthodontists in the treatment of patients requiring orthognathic (jaw) surgery.
-Whatever condition your child is suffering from, the physicians in the Children's Department of Oral and Maxillofacial Surgery have the expertise to help.
+Whatever condition your child is suffering from, the physicians in the Boston Children's Department of Oral and Maxillofacial Surgery have the expertise to help.